Commissioners

 Ramin Baschshi, M.D.

-Ramin Baschshi, M.D. serves as President and Chief Executive Officer of Unlimited Possibilities (UP) and is currently the Chair of the First 5 Orange County Children and Families Commission.
+Ramin Baschshi, M.D. serves as President and Chief Executive Officer of Unlimited Possibilities (UP) and is currently the Chair of the First 5 Orange County Board of Commissioners.
 Through six comprehensive programs, UP’s caregivers, specialists, and therapists empower and challenge every person in our care to look beyond limitations and grow toward a life of independence, joy, and fulfillment.
 She is committed to enhancing and creating opportunities for UP to become the cornerstone of the disability community, while increasing referrals and support services.
 Previously, Dr. Baschshi served as Chief Operating Officer of Make-A-Wish Greater Los Angeles.

 Dr. Baschshi is a Magna Cum Laude graduate of the Xavier University School of Medicine in 2008.
 She earlier earned Bachelor of Science degrees in Biology at California State University, Fullerton in 1999 and Medical Science at the University of Sint Eustatius in 2003.
 She lives in Lake Forest with her husband and three children.